It’s here: Holiday, the Purienne edit

 “Purienne – Very 1970s Playboy meets 1980s National Geographic.” – a striking quote from C-Heads Magazine, describing Purienne’s work.
 Because of his 35mm format, the exotic environments and his sexual and provocative models, ‘Holiday’ appeals to the ‘hedonistic’ hippie culture of the sultry 60s and the 70s.
 Even though not everyone at MENDO has experienced those era’s, we’re quite happy with the sunny day dream ‘Holiday’ provides.

-‘Holiday’ by Henrik Purienne is for sale online and in store.
+The Director’s cut edition of ‘Holiday’ by Henrik Purienne is for sale online and in store.
 If you like Purienne as much as we do, be sure to check Jamais Vu, a compilation of the first four issues of Mirage Magazine – a magazine Purienne founded and published independently with Frank Rocholl.

 You're at the new MENDO.nl, built from scratch by Build in Amsterdam.
 We asked Build’s co-founder Daan Klaver, lead designer Julian Mollema and MENDO’s Joost Albronda why the new website…